 But what’s missing here is an understanding that the body is an ecological system.
 There are over 100 trillion microorganisms living in our gut alone.
 That’s 10x the number of human cells in our entire body.
 When you look at it from this perspective, we’re actually more bacteria, parasites and yeast than we are human.

-In health, there’s a balance between the pathogenic organisms and the beneficial ones.
-It’s not that healthy people don’t have pathogens in their body; it’s that they have a lot more of the beneficial micro-organisms that keep the harmful ones in check.
 This is how it works in ecological systems.
 An invasive species is much more likely to proliferate in the absence of other species that normally inhibit its growth.

 A perfect example of this is Clostridium difficile (a.k.a “c. diff”).
 C. diff is a virulent bacteria that can cause florid diarrhea and, if untreated, death.
 But consider the following facts about c. diff:

 - C. diff infections are most likely to occur after a course of broad-spectrum antibiotics.
 Why?
 Because the antibiotics kill the beneficial gut flora that normally keep the c. diff in check.

 - At least 20% of c. diff carriers are asymptomatic.
 Why?
 Probably because they have enough good gut flora and a strong enough immune system to inhibit its growth.